Skip to main content

 Body-Resonance Human Body Powering

-The demand for perpetual operation of body-connected devices, along with an exponential reduction in the size of computing units, has highlighted the need for powering solutions for wearables.
-Utilizing the human body as an energy-efficient medium for wireless communication in Electro-Quasistatic (EQS) and body-coupled power transfer has gained attention.
-Moreover, revealing the advantages of the Body Resonance (BR) regime, recent studies demonstrated the potential for designing power-efficient systems.
-However, a comparison of transferred power between EQS and BR has not been studied.
+The growing demand for the perpetual operation of body-connected devices and distributed sensor nodes, along with an exponential reduction in the size of computing units, has highlighted the need for novel wireless powering solutions for wearable devices.
+Over the past two decades, the use of the human body as an energy-efficient alternative to radio wave-based techniques for wireless communication, particularly in the Electro-Quasistatics (EQS) region, and more recently, the concept of body-coupled power transfer has gained considerable attention.
+Moreover, revealing the advantages of the Body Resonance (BR) regime over EQS, recent studies demonstrated the potential for designing power-efficient body-coupled communication systems for Body Area Network devices.
+However, a comparison of the wirelessly transferred power through the human body between the EQS and BR regimes has not been presented in the literature.
 In this paper, we present a comparative analysis of the variation in received power between EQS and BR.
-Highlighting the benefits of wirelessly charging wearables by transferring power, we analyze a Machine-to-Wearable scenario involving a ground-connected power transmitter and a portable receiver.
-The results show that the BR regime improves received power (i.e., ~100 µW over >1 m) by 200X compared to the EQS scenario.
+Highlighting the benefits of wirelessly charging portables/wearables by transferring power through the human body while remaining below the safety limit, we analyze a Machine-to-Wearable scenario that can provide higher on-body voltage and consist of a floor-based, ground-connected power transmitter and a portable receiver in BR frequencies.
+The results show that the BR regime improves the received power (~ 100 µW over > 1 m) by ~200X compared to the EQS scenario and has the potential to wirelessly charge low-medium power physiological sensors, fitness trackers, etc.